yetulaxman/ContainersHPC2023/_hands-on/Jupyter_puhti.md

 mkdir -p /projappl/project_xxxx/www_puhti_modules && cp NMRLipids-course-resources.yml NMRLipids-course.lua /projappl/project_xxxx/www_puhti_modules

 ```
-As the name of the .lua file will appear as custom notebook environment on Puhti web inaterface, please use some unique name  for .lua and .yaml file
+As the name of the ".lua" file will appear as custom notebook environment on Puhti web inaterface, please use some unique name  for .lua and .yaml file
-(e.g., add CSC user name in the file name) in this course.
+(e.g., add your CSC user name in the file name) in this course environment.

 ```
 cd /projappl/project_xxxx/www_puhti_modules